basnijholt/home-assistant-streamdeck-yaml/README.md

 # :bulb: More than 30 Button Configurations ideas

-Here are >30 interesting uses for the Stream Deck with Home Assistant:
+Here are >30 interesting uses for the Stream Deck with Home Assistant (click on text to expand):

 <!-- CODE:START -->
 <!-- import os, sys -->